DerTarchin/Spectrum-Analyzer/README.md

 # Spectrum-Analyzer
 Real-time spectrum analyzer.

+I've included various versions.
+Version 6 is the latest version.

 Requires Soundflower or Boom to redirect device output as an input.